Explore

 papis explore crossref -a 'Schrodinger' pick export --format bibtex --out 'lib.bib'

-More generally you could write something like
+Notice how the pick command is situated before the export.
+More generally you could write something like:

 papis explore \

-crossref -a 'Schroedinger' \
+crossref -a 'Schrodinger' \

 crossref -a 'Einstein' \